dubeyshrutii/Music-Store-Analysis---SQL/README.md

 ### ✅ Sample Insights
 - USA has the highest number of invoices.

-- František Wichterlová is the top customer with total spend of 144.54.
+- Frantisek Wichterlova is the top customer with total spend of 144.54.

 - AC/DC is the top rock artist with 18 songs.